andrewson3107/CourseProject/README.md

 # **CS410 Final Project: Job Postings Scraper and Ranker**

 # Overview
 Our project is an application that allows the user to scrape job postings from LinkedIn and rank the postings based on a search query.
 This can be used to narrow down more specifics based on the text of a job description or the qualifications needed for the job.
+For this assignment, we used job postings related to software engineering, but any type of job can be used.
+Additionally, if you would like to, `scraper.py` is the only file that needs to be modified.
+By creating additional `scraper.py` files for different websites, one can utilize this program for any job postings site.

 # Backend Implementation: